-As you will hopefully already appreciate if you have read our previous comprehensive artwork pricing guide, selling your artwork isn’t necessarily as simple as just totting up all of your obvious expenses (paints, canvas, studio rent and the like) and giving yourself a wage to arrive at a price for your work.
+If you have read our previous comprehensive artwork pricing guide, you’ll appreciate that selling your artwork isn’t as simple as just adding up all of your obvious expenses (paints, canvas, studio rent and the like) and giving yourself a wage to arrive at a price for your work.

-That’s because, whatever your medium, there are so many other factors that you will need to bear in mind in attempting to sell your work.
+That’s because, whatever your medium, there are so many other factors to keep in mind when attempting to sell your work.

 Consider your present ‘status’ and market